mesosphere/universe/tutorial/GetStarted.md

 	}
 }
 ```

 You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#configjson) or can refer to [`repo/meta/schema/config-schema.json`](repo/meta/schema/config-schema.json) for a full fledged definition.

+(Note : If you need to add a config property after the merge of the PR and CI has deployed your package, you have to bump your package version and create new package.
+So be sure to add all the config properties that you need.)

 #### resource.json
 This file contains all of the externally hosted resources (E.g. Docker images, HTTP objects and
 images) needed to install the application.
+It also contains the `cli` section that used to be part of `command.json` earlier.

 Below is the resource file that we use for our package.
-Note that we have provided our earlier published docker-user-name/time-server:latest image under the docker field here.
+We have provided our earlier published docker-user-name/time-server:latest image under the docker field here.
+Note that giving a docker image is optional and we can have other ways to execute the binary (E.g.: The package dcos-enterprise-cli doesn't use a docker image to install the binary.)

 ```
 {